safops/.github/profile/README.md

 What happened to the cherubs picture? [the answer](https://github.com/orgs/serviCreator/discussions/12)

 > [!CAUTION]
-> https://github.com/serviCreator is the onky site managed by the servants of the Creator. [more information](https://github.com/orgs/serviCreator/discussions/10)
+> https://github.com/serviCreator is the only site managed by the servants of the Creator. [more information](https://github.com/orgs/serviCreator/discussions/10)

 ## Our Current Priorities
 - [The Great Storm](https://github.com/orgs/serviCreator/discussions/14)